 SoftMac 2000 instructional videos from 2001: #1#2#3#4#5

 A little bit more history about us.
-More than five years before Apple made the switch to Intel, our SoftMac emulator was running Mac OS on Dell, Sony, and Gateway PCs in the late 1990's.
+More than five years before Apple made the switch to Intel in 2006, our SoftMac emulator was already running unmodified Mac OS on Dell, Sony, and Gateway PCs in the late 1990's.
 We proved it was possible.

 On August 13th 2007, we started a public beta of the 9th generation of Gemulator and SoftMac, bringing Windows Vista compatibility and 64-bit Core 2 support to our flagship products.
 The final Gemulator 9.0 release was made on December 1 2008.

-Emulators.com has contributed code and optimization ideas to numerous open source emulation projects including vMac, Basilisk II, and the Bochs x86 emulation project, the gold standard of PC emulators.
-Now supporting 64-bit Windows 7 emulation!
+Emulators.com has contributed code and optimization ideas to numerous open source emulation projects including vMac, Basilisk II, and the Bochs x86 emulation project, the gold standard of PC emulators, now supporting 64-bit Linux and Windows emulation!